2021-22 Formation Programs

 Our formation programs in Campus Ministry, Christian Service and Global Education are critical components of our mission to form leaders in faith, scholarship and service.
-While the pandemic will change the way these programs operate in the coming year, we are committed to offering students the opportunity to grow in faith, their commitment to service and global awareness and competency.
+While the pandemic changed the way these programs operated last year, we were pleased to offer our students new opportunities to grow in faith, their commitment to service and global awareness and competency.

-We look forward to the new opportunities this challenging time will bring and the opportunity to continue to engage our students and families in our mission of faith, scholarship and service.
+We look forward to the opportunity to continue to engage our students and families in our mission of faith, scholarship and service.

 Vice President for Mission Integration and Planning